-Working Capital Borrowings from Banks is secured against stock-in-trade, receivables and Equitable Mortgage of immovable property as collateral and Guarantee by Directors and their Relatives.
-It includes Packing Credit carrying rate of interest LIBOR + 4% p.a., which is repayable as per PCFC sanction terms.
+^{} Working Capital Borrowings from Banks is secured against stock-in-trade, receivables and Equitable Mortgage of immovable property as collateral and Guarantee by Directors.
+It includes Packing Credit carrying rate of interest LIBOR + 2.5% p.a., which is repayable as per PCFC sanction terms.